-August 24, 2021 ~ Rock, jazz, blues drummer Charlie Watts, full name Charles Robert Watts, passed away in London, UK ~ Influenced by jazz musicians such as Max Roach, Chico Hamilton, Jelly Roll Morton, Charlie Parker.
-Best known as member of the Rolling Stones, joining the band in 1963 and appearing on all the band's albums until his death.
-In-demand collaborator and leader in a number of mostly jazz-focused side projects, notably Rocket 88, the ABCD Of Boogie-Woogie and Willie & the Poor Boys ~ Watts was born in 1941
+August 24, 2021 ~ Rock, jazz, blues drummer Charlie Watts, full name Charles Robert Watts, passed away in London, UK ~ Influenced by jazz artists such as Max Roach, Chico Hamilton, and Jelly Roll Morton.
+Best known as member of the Rolling Stones, joining the band in 1963 and appearing on all the band's albums until his death nearly sixty years later.
+In-demand collaborator and leader in a number of mostly jazz-focused side projects, notably Rocket 88 and the ABCD Of Boogie-Woogie.
+Back in 1964 while still in art school, the Stones not yet famous, Watts authored and illustrated a small book, Ode To A Highflying Bird, for a class project.
+A tribute to one of his biggest heroes, Charlie Parker also known as “Bird”, Watts portrayed the iconic saxophone player as an actual bird, complete with sunglasses and sax, in simple, child-like sketches along with light-hearted text: “Soon everybody was digging what Bird blew.
+His nest was made.” ~ Watts was born in 1941

 August 24, 2021 ~ Pop keyboardist, singer, songwriter Fritz McIntyre passed away ~ Co-founding member, keyboardist of Simply Red from 1985 through 1995, leaving the band after the completion of the Life album.
 Co-wrote a vast amount of the band's material, sang lead on Wonderland.
 Has recorded as a solo artist since leaving the band, including the Christian worship album First Fruits, but would fail to reach the same level of succes ~ McIntyre was born in 1958